CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/simulation/pathA_short_sim/notes/pathA_routing_to_meaning.md

 - argument completeness: “she gave him the book” (all required roles present)
 - interrogative scope: “what did he say” (question must have a valid scope)

-Constraint geometry is the structural space where these coherence checks are applied, ensuring that Segment and Role geometry can combine into a meaningful whole.
+Constraint geometry is the structural space where these coherence checks are applied, ensuring that Segment and Role geometry can integrate into a stable referent–event configuration.
+This configuration is the **required input** for Identity geometry (IdOB), which performs the Meaning geometry mapping.
 Any unresolved constraint residue is recorded here.

 ---